TABLE OF CONTENTS

-Message events have the capability of sending e-mails to the role members set in the process model, to groups within a work space, to an e-mail address that has been filled out in a form field.
-Message events can also send emails to custom email addresses.
+Message events have the capability of sending e-mails to the role members set in the process model, to groups within a work space, to an e-mail address that has been filled out in a form field, or to custom email addresses.

-NOTE: You can add multiple categories by clicking them.
-It's possible to combine several email addresses from roles, groups, form fields and custom addresses.
+Note: You can add multiple categories by selecting them.
+It is possible to combine several email addresses from roles, groups, form fields, and custom addresses.
 If an email address is present in two places, for example in a role and in a group, only one email will be sent to that person.

 The email body text editor has some basic formatting functionality as well as the ability to edit HTML.

-TIP: It’s possible to add variables in the e-mail text which reference information from the process instance or from form fields.
-For example: In a process you may have a form with a field for the “reviewers comments” allowing the reviewer to document the outcome of a review.
-The text filled out in the “reviewers comments” field can be inserted into the e-mail text through a variable and sent to whoever you choose to be the recipient.
+Tip: It is possible to add variables in the e-mail text that reference information from the process instance or from form fields.
+For example, in a process you may have a form with a field for reviewers comments allowing the reviewer to document the outcome of a review.
+The text filled out in the reviewers comments field can be inserted into the e-mail text through a variable and sent to the recipient of your choice.

 Add a reply-to address

-This sets a reply to address that will show up in the recipients address field if they want to respond to the message sent by Barium Live.
-This allows users to configure a reply to address of their own instead of firstname.lastname@example.org
+This sets a reply-to address that will show up in the recipients address field if they want to respond to the message sent by Process Automation.
+This allows users to configure a reply to address of their own instead of email@example.com

 Add from name